nakfrg/phishing-trail/README.md

 ## Run locally

-The game fetches its JSON data, so it needs a web server (opening `index.html` straight from disk won't work):
+The game fetches its JSON data, so it needs a web server

 ```sh
 npx http-server . -p 4182 -c-1